How to Become an Applied Behavior Analyst in Louisiana

 State Certified Assistant Behavior Analyst and Line Technician

-The BCaBA® exam for SCABAs covers similar topics but is less intensive and has only 130 questions.
+The BCaBA® exam for SCaBAs covers similar topics with just as many questions and the same time limits, but is less intensive and covers material more appropriate to that position.

 Step 4.
 Pass the Louisiana Jurisprudence Examination